 Type Three facilities.
 Type Three essential public facilities are subject to the county's standard notification requirements for special uses.

-Essential public facilities shall not have any probable significant adverse impact on critical areas or resource lands, except for lineal facilities, such as highways, where no feasible alternative exists (adapted from County-Wide Policy 5.2(a)).
+Essential public facilities shall not have any probable significant adverse impact on critical areas or resource lands, except for lineal facilities, such as highways, where no feasible alternative exists (adapted from County-wide Policy 5.2(a)).

-Major public facilities which generate substantial traffic should be sited near major transportation corridors [adapted from County-Wide Policy 5.2(b)].
+Major public facilities which generate substantial traffic should be sited near major transportation corridors [adapted from County-wide Policy 5.2(b)].

 Applicants for Type One essential public facilities shall provide an analysis of the alternative sites considered for the proposed facility.
 This analysis shall include the following: